Can I claim my Breast Implant Removal on Medicare?

 However, if a procedure has the goal of removing or easing a problem that negatively affects your quality of life and daily functioning, there is a good chance that Medicare will cover some of the costs of that particular procedure.
 Such a procedure has to be deemed medically justified, necessary, and meet the strict Medicare criteria.

 The criteria are;

 - Secondly, if the implant is not implanted due to breast cancer or developmental abnormality, intra-operative photographs must prove that unacceptable deformity is present.

 - Thirdly, the inadmissible deformity can not include asymmetry that is a result of the removal of one of the two implants.

 - And lastly, the rupture, migration of prosthetic material, or symptomatic capsular contracture must be determined by diagnostic imaging.

 Thus, in patients in whom there has been an implant rupture, migration of prosthetic material, or capsular contracture, and the procedure was performed for aesthetic reasons, rebates are possible only when the above conditions are met.
 In other cases, Medicare and PHI do not provide cost coverage.

 Research to find out if Medicare and the MBS Covers Your Breast Implant Removal Surgery Procedure

 - The MBS Medical Benefits Scheme has a very comprehensive list of coverage.
-Which can be downloaded in entirety.
+You can download it in entirety.

 - Alternatively, you can just use the search function to find your desired procedure.

 - However, if there is NOT a valid Medicare code for your surgery, your health fund will not cover the procedure.

 - If you would like to view the MBS schedule listing of Medicare rebates, you can visit MBS online.